Btibert3/geo-college-choice/README.md

 ## Goals

-Map the graph of colleges
+Map the graph of colleges (complete, but maybe add more schools)

-Show how local the graph is
+Show how local the graph is (complete with New England)

+Migration Data from IPEDS (spider graph)

+Circular graph of IPEDS data to show stay close [Circle Graphs](http://gjabel.wordpress.com/2014/03/28/circular-migration-flow-plots-in-r/)

-hairball of the graph (sans geo)
+hairball of the graph (sans geo) with igraph

-introduce the idea of recommending engines (user/school)
+introduce the idea of using the graph for recommending engines (user/school)

-Can your graph predict the change in apps (or explain some variance in apps, is there brand value there?)
+Can the school graph predict the change in apps (or explain some variance in apps, is there brand value there?)

-Predict user/schools with FAFSA data